Government Pipeline and Storage System (GPSS)

 Much of the information about GPSS in the public domain relates to Health and Safety since the environmental cost of accidentally hitting a high-pressure aviation fuel pipe-line with a mechanical digger, for instance, would be enormous.
 For this reason the path of the pipe-lines are marked at various intervals by six-foot white posts crowned with slightly improbable yellow and black striped roofs (beautifully photographed by Patrick Keiller's in his recent film 'Robinson in Ruins').
 These discreet markers pepper the edges of roads and byways like government issue bird houses or Beatlesque periscopes spying on passing surface dwellers.
 They barely hint at the complex infrastructural network beneath, stretching across the country and supplying major military bases with the fuel required to train aircrews and fly to war zones around the world.
 GPSS is the ‘hidden’ arterial system for the British defence capability, a buried network pumping fuel to sites around the country.

 You have read this article with the title Government Pipeline and Storage System (GPSS).
-You can bookmark this page URL http://talesofthefroggod.blogspot.com/2011/03/government-pipeline-and-storage-system.html.
+You can bookmark this page URL https://talesofthefroggod.blogspot.com/2011/03/government-pipeline-and-storage-system.html.
 Thanks!

 Related Posts Plugin for WordPress, Blogger...